Queries๐Ÿ”—

 1) Adding an OrderSet to the QueryType.
 These are explained in detail in the Ordering section.

 2) Defining a __filter_queryset__ classmethod.
-Same as custom filtering, this is used for all results returned by the QueryType.
+Same as custom filtering, this ordering is always applied to results returned by the QueryType.
 However, since queryset ordering is reset when a new ordering is applied to the queryset, ordering added here serves as the default ordering for the QueryType, and is overridden if any ordering is applied using an OrderSet.

 from django.db.models import QuerySet